Tag Archives: Jesus

 I don’t know too much about running a political campaign, but I know that one of the first things, and probably the most important thing, is to get the word out.
 Print up the campaign literature and pass it out everywhere, particularly where the candidate is not well known.
 Take his case directly to the people.
 Let them decide by a simple vote whether or not they want him as their leader.

-This question constitutes the main theme of this blog.
-How is Jesus going to get seven billion people to come to him and ask him to be their ruler?
+This question constitutes the main theme of these essays: How is Jesus going to get seven billion people to come to him and ask him to be their ruler?

-I know this is not a new idea, and it is certainly being carried out by lots of individuals and groups all over the place.
+For all I know such a mailing campaign is being carried out by lots of individuals and groups all over the place, in other countries and continents.
+I certainly hope so.
 I’ve made up my mind to join in the effort in my own small way.

 Return to Home